-Find out everything you need to know before buying a sim card at Oslo Airport with where to buy a sim card, up to date prices as per April 2024, the best e-sim cards for Oslo, my recommendation, info about international sim cards and more.
+Find out where to buy a sim card, up to date prices as per January 2025, info about eSIMs for Norway, my recommendation, international sim cards and more.

 My recommendation